vprusso/toqito/docs/getting_started.rst

 All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.

-A detailed overview on how to contribute can be found in the linked contributing guide:  :ref:`contrib_guide_reference-label`.
+A detailed overview on how to contribute can be found in the  :ref:`contrib_guide_reference-label`.

 Reporting Issues
 ^^^^^^^^^^^^^^^^